Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/gl-lab1v3.md

 1. Once after updating the values kindly save the file by pressing **CTRL + S**.

+>**Congratulations** on completing the Task!
+Now, it's time to validate it.
+Here are the steps:
+  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+  > - Hit the Validate button for the corresponding task.
+If you receive a success message, you have successfully validated the lab.
+  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

 #### Validation

 <validation step="d37dd2bb-631a-4ffe-a41e-fc3ef07aa2b5" />